Skip to main content

 The links are obtained from the official documentation.
 For reference, see TDesign Browser Installation

-- In WeDa, under "Application Settings-Development Settings", add the JS and CSS files for third-party libraries.
+1. In WeDa's [Application Settings - Development Settings], add the JS and CSS files of third-party libraries.

-- Then, access the component library via the global
+1. Then, access the component library via the global window.Tdesign, as demonstrated below with the TDesign Watermark component example:

 export default function JSX(props: JSXCompProps) {